MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/NoSQL.md

  <li> PaaS (Platform as a Service): Azure manages the underlying infrastructure for you.
 We will only talk about PaaS in this course.</li>
 </ul>

----

-<b> Demo </b>

-<p> Start by provisioning an Azure storage account. => More services => Storage => Storage Accounts.
-Account kind: StorageV2 (normally used).
-Locally redundant storage is the cheapest one.
-Cool is for archiving, choose hot.
-After creating a storage account you can choose 4 different storage types under the storage account umbrella. </p>

-<p> Let's provision a CosmosDB.
-More services => Databases => CosmosDB.
-Leave API as core SQL</p>

----

 <b> Azure Table Storage </b>
 <p> Ideal for storing structured non-relation data.
 Imagen you want to save information for a group of people.
 You know this people will have some attributes which are similar to each other, for example first name, last name and email.
 Azure table storage is a great option for this kind of data.
 If you however have a few JSON files which haven nothing incommon, you should store them in a different storage account, which is better suited for unstructured data (e.g. Azure Blob Storage).
 Azure Table storage is not good with complex joins. </p>